 Meet the team

 Dr Russell has been a GP since 1986.
-He has wide experience in all aspects of General Practice, with particular interest in Sport Medicine and paediatrics.
-He has a post graduate Diploma in Sports medicine from the University of Auckland and has been team Doctor to NZ University and NZ schools Rugby teams.
+He has wide experience in all aspects of General Practice, with particular interest in Sport Medicine and Paediatrics.
+He has a post graduate Diploma in Sports medicine from the University of Auckland and has been a team Doctor to NZ University and NZ schools Rugby teams.
 He completed his initial medical Degree at the University of Otago.
-His outside interests include tennis, tramping and numismatics. he is the proud father of 3 adult daughters and husband of Kareen.
+His outside interests include tennis, tramping and numismatics.
+He is the proud father of 3 adult daughters and husband of Kareen.

 Dr Hamilton is originally from Yorkshire, UK, trained in Auckland and has been a GP since 2002.
 She has worked in Niue Island intermittently but since being in Cambridge has continued to be closely affiliated with 'the rock'.
-Clare travelled in a Land Rover (short wheel base) for 6 months across North and Central Africa doing a disease survey.
+Clare travelled in a Land Rover (short wheelbase) for 6 months across North and Central Africa doing a disease survey.
 Clare came to NZ in 1988 to join a sailing ship, sailed for 6 months around NZ waters and loved it so much she decided to stay.

 Dr Khalil is married and has two sons.
-In his spare time Dr Khalil enjoys cycling, running and socialising with his family.
+In his spare time Dr Khalil enjoys cycling, running, and socialising with his family.

 Wendy joined our team in 2017.
 She has experience in working in Community Mental Health, Youth work and has also taught business studies.
 Prior to coming to Cambridge Medical Centre, Wendy worked as an HR consultant.
 Wendy's goal is to build a strong, happy team that delivers quality services to the Cambridge Community.
 She is open to receiving any feedback from patients so that Cambridge Medical Centre can continue to improve their services.

 In her spare time Wendy is an avid runner, who likes to spend time with friends and family and explore this beautiful country.